Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

 Here, we allow different choices of the interaction strength $\lambda$, which can range from the non-interacting case ($\lambda=0$) to the fully interacting case with a repulsive force ($\lambda = 1$).
-For all choices of $\lambda\in\R$ and $v\in L^{3/2}(\R^{3})+L^\infty(\R^3)$, this Hamiltonian is self-adjoint and bounded below on its usual domain~\cite[Th.~X.19]{reed-simon-2}.
+For all choices of $\lambda\in\R$ and $v\in L^{3/2}(\R^{3})+L^\infty(\R^3)$, this Hamiltonian is self-adjoint and bounded below on its usual form domain by the Kato--Lions--Lax-Milgram--Nelson (KLMN) theorem~\cite[Th.~X.17 and Th.~X.19]{reed-simon-2}.
 It was already mentioned that the methods and results presented here readily apply to various settings outside of standard DFT, although subtleties around the involved spaces and definitions of the basic functionals have to be taken into account.
-A setting that also involves the vector potential is briefly discussed in Section~\ref{sec:mdft}.
+A setting that also involves vector potentials is briefly discussed in Section~\ref{sec:mdft}.

 The ground-state problem of quantum mechanics is given by the Rayleigh--Ritz variational principle,